runwayml/learn/docs/getting-started/installation.md

 - [Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)
 - [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-!> Docker for Windows requires Microsoft Hyper-V, which is supported only in the Pro, Enterprise or Education editions of Windows.
-If you don't have a Pro, Enterprise or Education Windows edition you will not be able to install Docker and you will be able to only run some Runway models.
+!> For Windows, you'll need to have a Pro, Enterprise or Education edition of Windows, in order to install Docker.
+If you're unable to install Docker on your Windows machine, don't worry, some of our models will still work for you!

 Once Docker is installed and running, you should see the following: